- Bill Credits: the amount of money credited to your utility account, earned by your solar subscription

 - Bill Credit Rate: the monetary value of a kWh (a unit of electricity) which you are credited

-Different projects will charge different subscription fees, but as a low-income subscriber, your subscription fee rate will always be at least 20% less than your bill credit rate, resulting in a net savings on your electric bill.
+Different projects will charge different fees, but as a low-income subscriber, your subscription fee will always be at least 20% less than your bill credit rate, which results in monthly savings on your electric bill.

 Portland General Electric

-Bill Credit Rate (per kWh)
+Bill Credit Rate ($/kWh)

-Maximum Subscription Fee Rate (per kWh)
+Maximum Subscription Fee Rate ($/kWh)

-We will use the utility account number you provided during your intake call to access your energy use history.
+We will use the utility account number and meter number you provided during your intake call to access your energy use history.
 Your solar subscription will likely be sized at 80% of your average annual energy use.
-If you do not have at least 6 months history with your utility provider at your current housing location, your solar subscription will be sized more modestly to protect you from oversubscription.
-You and your Project Manager have the final say on what size your subscription is and will be stated on the contract you sign as part of enrollment.
-Your subscription size will be noted in the contract you sign with your PM under “Your Subscription.”
+If you do not have at least 6 months history with your utility provider at your current housing location, your solar subscription will be sized more modestly to protect you from oversubscription (See Question 4).
+You and your project manager have the final say on what size your subscription is.
+You will be able to review your subscription size, estimated savings and fees before you sign your contract.

-What is Oversubscription?
+4. What is oversubscription?